 There are over 1500 species of Proteas from small shrubs to large trees.
 Although they all vary in size and shape each one is as beautiful as the next which allows them to create an unusual focal point to any floral arrangement and particularly admired in our flower arrangements, so if you are looking for an unusual and striking floral arrangement for your wedding display or centrepiece, this could be an option for you.

 Australia has the largest collection of Protea species with over 850 varieties, with South Africa coming in second with over 350 varieties.

-The King Protea which gets it name as it looks like a crown is the national flower of South Africa.
+The King Protea gets it name as it looks like a crown is the national flower of South Africa.
 The King Protea features on their birth certificates and passports as well as being the name for the national cricket team.